zalando/postgres-operator/README.md

 ## Status

 This project is currently in development.
-It is used internally by Zalando in order to run staging databases on Kuberenetes.
+It is used internally by Zalando in order to run staging databases on Kubernetes.
 Please, report any issues discovered to https://github.com/zalando-incubator/postgres-operator/issues.

 ## Setting up Go